-JJ Hunter enters his first season as assistant coach for Miami track and field.
+JJ Hunter enters his second season as an assistant coach for Miami track and field.

 Hunter served as the Director of Track and Field and Cross Country at MIT during the 2021-22 season.
 Under Hunter’s leadership, MIT had one of the most successful seasons in the program’s history.
 Hunter led the men’s team to a third-place finish at the NCAA Outdoor Championships.
 That team was also named the USTFCCCA Division III Program of the Year.
 This award recognizes the program with the best combined finishes at the NCAA Championships for Cross Country, Indoor, and Outdoor Track & Field.
 During the 2022 season, MIT won seven individual NCAA championships (including five at the outdoor meet), the most in program history.
 Their standout performer, Kenneth Wei, broke a 48-year-old NCAA Championship record with his 7.88m winning performance, which was the seventh best across all three NCAA Divisions.
 Wei was also the first athlete in Division III history to win both the 110m Hurdle and Long Jump at the NCAA Championships.